 - Your doctor’s signature

-When travelling with your HCG, we recommend storing it in an insulin carry case – eg. Medicool Insulin Protector Carry Case.
+When travelling with your HCG, we recommend keeping it cool by storing in an insulin travel case.

-As HCG is a controlled drug, your prescription is ONLY valid for 28 days from date of issue.
-It MUST be dispensed within this time period or it will be invalid.
+As HCG is a controlled drug, a private prescription for this medication is only valid for 28 days from date of issue.
+It MUST be dispensed by a pharmacy within this time period or it will be invalid.